 Tight muscle tone – A large plastic measuring cup is the perfect adaptation for kids with overly tight muscle tone.
 They can hold on to the handle and dump the die out from the cup to roll it.
 Alternatively, you can try using a sand shovel to scoop and roll the die.

-Crossing Midline – It is very likely that the student will have to cross midline to retrieve the dice after it has been rolled.
+Crossing Midline – It is very likely that the student will have to cross the midline to retrieve the dice after it has been rolled.
 But if you want to ensure the midline is crossed, place the matching color and word cards on the side of the table opposite the kid’s dominant hand.

 Sensory Approach – You can adapt the color cube with matching puffy paint colors, or matching pieces of felt that have been cut to shape.
 You can also glue on colored glitter or sand.